Gg1998/Interview_prep/README.md

-# Portfolio_Analysis

-Some description

-# subheader

-Analyse a portfolio properly
-work on things properly
-otherwise they may break
+# Tools on portfolio analysis

+Updates on current group